Discover Family Fun at Frank Kitts Park on Wellington’s Waterfront

-Family fun awaits at Frank Kitts Park, where lush green lawns and vibrant play areas invite you to spend quality time with loved ones.
-You'll find a lighthouse-shaped slide and climbing structures that promise hours of excitement for kids of all ages.
-Stroll along the scenic waterfront promenade or enjoy community events and festivals that celebrate Wellington's culture.
-With safe, accessible paths and plenty of picnic spots, you can relax and soak up the beautiful views.
-Explore all the park has to offer, and you might discover even more thrilling activities and hidden gems nearby.
+Family fun awaits at Frank Kitts Park in Wellington, where lush green lawns and vibrant play areas beckon you to spend quality time with loved ones.
+A standout lighthouse-shaped slide and engaging climbing structures offer hours of excitement for children of all ages.
+Stroll along the scenic waterfront promenade or immerse yourself in community events that celebrate the city’s rich culture.
+With accessible paths and ample picnic spots, relax and enjoy stunning views of the harbour.

-Major Highlights
+Major Highlights of Frank Kitts Park

 Location and Accessibility

-If you prefer public transport or walking, you'll appreciate the well-maintained paths leading to the park.
-While there's no motorcycle parking on-site, you'll find a nearby motorcycle park close to the Wellington Museum.
-The parking fees are consistent with other waterfront car parks, ensuring you won't break the bank.
+While there’s no on-site motorcycle parking, a nearby motorcycle park is available close to the Wellington Museum.
+Parking fees align with other waterfront car parks, ensuring affordability for a day out.

 History of Frank Kitts Park